GitLeeRepo/C_ProgrammingNotes/C_ProgrammingNotes.md

   scanf("%s", name);
   ```

-* **gets()** - (not recommended sintce it can be exploited through buffer overflow, use **fgets()** with stdin instead) reads a string from standard input.
+* **gets()** - (not recommended since it can be exploited through buffer overflow, use **fgets()** with stdin instead) reads a string from standard input.
 It reads up to the first newline that is encountered and adds a null '\\0' to the end.
 The space for the string must be allocated before passing it to gets().
 On success it returns a pointer to the same string passed as a parameter, but if there is an error or it reaches the end of the file then null is returned.
 A downside of **gets()** is that it doesn't check if the string entered will fit into the string buffer provided, **fgets()** can be used which allows a maximum length to read to be passed. **gets()** does NOT include the newline character as part of the string, whereas **fgets()** does include it.

   ```c
   char name[40];